NekodaMushi/holbertonschool-printf/README.md

 ## General

 Hello and Welcome !
 We are Fabien Pineau and Anthony Pizzoni.For this first team project, we have created our own version of the printf function, in C langage.
+Fabien is https://github.com/NekodaMushi on Github Anthony is https://github.com/HINKOKO on Github.

 ## Requirements